-I sigh.
-Nevertheless, it will be my obvious penalty... especially when Shibuya-san may have complained about my rejection and has taken his money back.
+Yet that will be my obvious punishment... especially if Shibuya-san complained about my rejection and took his money back.

-A knock on the shoji door interjects my morose thoughts.
-Before I can speak, the shoji door slides open and in comes the bane of my existence.
+A knock on the frame of the shoji door intercepts my morose thoughts.
+Before I can speak, the door slides open and in comes the bane of my existence.

 Kami-sama, oh please help me!

-"You're awake," Missus remarks and watches me disdainfully.
+"You're awake," Missus observes and watches me with disdain.
 "And still nearly wholly dressed, I see."

 "It's indescribable how your first customer could praise you to such an extent."
-She scowls and presses her lips together.
+She presses her lips together.
 "Of all people, the masked wolf at that!
-There I was thinking you'll fail smoothly, but it seems like I underestimated you.
+There I was thinking you'll fail smoothly, but it seems I've underestimated you.
 I expect numerous customers will also personally tell me good things about you in the future."

 If Missus isn't in the room with me, I may have let my jaw drop.
-But she is, so instead I bite my lip.
+But she is, so instead I worry my lip over with my teeth.